Trauma & PTSD Therapy

-A steady, relational approach to understanding how past wounds shape your present connection.
+A steady, relational approach to understanding how past wounds shape present reactions, patterns, and connection.

 Trauma doesn’t stay neatly in the past.